Explore the Agenda

 Maximizing Value from Expanded Access: Collecting, Managing & Applying Real-World Data (RWD)

-12:00 pm Fireside Discussion: Driving Smarter Decisions by Clarifying the Role of RWD in EAPs
+12:00 pm Panel Discussion: Driving Smarter Decisions by Clarifying the Role of RWD in EAPs

 - Comparing how FDA, EMA, and national health authorities interpret the use of RWD in expanded and post-trial access programs